rickMcGavin/100-days-of-code/log.md

 Mission accomplished on breaking the code in to smaller functions.
 I still have some issue where the user can enter multiple decimals though.
 Added the ability to operate the calculator with the use of key presses.
+The user also cannot enter multiple decimals per number now.

 **Link to work on github**
 [FreeCodeCamp: JavaScript Calculator](https://github.com/rickMcGavin/JavaScript-Calculator)